B612-Asteroid-Institute/adam_home/README.md

 # What is ADAM?

-ADAM is a cloud-based software platform that performs astrodynamics algorithms (e.g. orbit propagation).
+ADAM (Asteroid Decision, Analysis, and Mapping) is a cloud-based software platform that performs astrodynamics algorithms (e.g. orbit propagation).
 You can find whitepapers, presentations, etc. [here](https://adam.b612foundation.org).

-This repo contains the Python SDK (software development kit) and demo Jupyter notebooks for interacting with ADAM (Asteroid Decision, Analysis, and Mapping) API programmatically.
+The ADAM platform provides a REST API and this repo contains the Python SDK (software development kit) that can be used for accessing the API.

 ## Onboarding